Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Background

-\textbf{Concept Representations for Interpretability.} The introduction of Concept Bottleneck Models (CBMs) \citep{koh2020concept,Delfosse24scobots}, but also concept-based explanations~\citep{kim2018interpretability,crabbe2022concept,poeta2023concept,lee2025neural} was an important moment in the growing interest in AI interpretability research.
+\textbf{Concept Representations for Interpretability.} The introduction of Concept Bottleneck Models (CBMs) \citep{koh2020concept,espinosa2022concept} and concept-based explanations~\citep{kim2018interpretability,crabbe2022concept,poeta2023concept,lee2025neural} was an important moment in the growing interest in AI interpretability research.
 The particular appeal of CBMs lies in the promise of interpretable predictions and a controllable, structured interface for human interactions \citep{StammerSK21}.
-While initial CBMs relied on fully supervised concept annotations, subsequent research has relaxed this requirement by leveraging pretrained vision-language models like CLIP for concept extraction \citep{bhalla2024interpreting, yang2023language, oikarinen2023label, panousis2024coarse}, or employing fully unsupervised concept discovery methods \citep{ghorbani2019towards, stammer2024neural, schut2025bridging, sawada2022concept}.
-While previous work has focused on enhancing the concept bottleneck itself, by reducing supervision requirements, mitigating concept leakage \citep{havasi2022addressing}, or dynamically expanding the concept space \citep{shang2024incremental}, the classifier component of CBMs, has received little attention.
-We argue that while a linear layer offers interpretability, its limited expressiveness makes it unsuitable for handling complex, compositional, and object-centric tasks.
-Our proposed \method tackles this limitation.
+While initial CBMs relied on fully supervised concept annotations, subsequent research has relaxed this requirement by leveraging pretrained vision-language models like CLIP for concept extraction \citep{bhalla2024interpreting, yang2023language, oikarinen2023label, panousis2024coarse, steinmann2025object}, or employing fully unsupervised concept discovery methods \citep{ghorbani2019towards, stammer2024neural, schut2025bridging}.
+Post-hoc variants instead attach concept-based components on top of pretrained black-box predictors~\citep{yuksekgonul2023posthoc, pmlr-v280-wang25b}, while complementary methods statistically test the importance of semantic concepts for an existing classifier post hoc~\citep{NEURIPS2024_8c1df815}.

+While most works have focused on the bottleneck itself by reducing supervision requirements, mitigating concept leakage, or dynamically expanding the concept space, several recent approaches also enrich the classifier component using nonlinear or symbolic predictors, including concept-based memory reasoning~\citep{debot2024interpretable}, neural-symbolic reasoning~\citep{barbiero2023interpretable}, and causal concept models~\citep{dominici2024causal,de2025causally}.
+A complementary information-theoretic perspective is taken by Variational Information Pursuit~\citep{chattopadhyay2023variational}, which sequentially selects queries to maximise mutual information rather than producing a single sparse selection over a fixed concept vocabulary (see \autoref{app:vip} for a detailed comparison).
+NCV is complementary to these methods: rather than proposing a new classifier architecture, it wraps \textit{any} concept-level predictor in a prover--verifier game that enforces sparse, per-sample concept selection and evaluates predictions under competing subsets.
+In contrast to Sparse Autoencoders~\citep{cunningham2023sparse}, which decompose internal activations of black-box models into interpretable features post hoc, \method operates over pre-defined, grounded concept vocabularies and enforces sparse selection through adversarial training during learning.